pschatzmann/arduino-simple-tts/README.md

 I was wondering about the limitations of this approach and decided to implement a small prototype Arduino library which is based on the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools) for the audio output.

-To keep things simple I decided to start with an simple implementation which can process numbers and on top of that another one which reads out the time.
-So the starting point are some classes wich tranlate numbers to test.
+To keep things simple I decided to start with a simple implementation that can process numbers and on top of that another one which reads out the time.
+So the starting point are some classes that tranlate numbers to test.

 This functionality can be used e.g. to build some